 State taxes used to be simple.
 You have a store in Chicago; you pay Illinois tax.
 You have a warehouse in Indianapolis; you pay Indiana tax.
 But what if you have sales people visiting Denver?
 Or you work with an online reseller with a location in Denver?
 Do you need to pay Colorado tax?
 The tax term used when determining in which localities a business must pay tax is called nexus.
 How nexus works often stumps even the most tax-savvy business owners, especially with the impact of online sales and constantly changing rules.
-By understanding and correctly determining nexus, you can avoid unnecessary penalties.
+By understanding and correctly determining nexus, you can avoid unnecessary penalties and stop asking yourself, “do I have nexus?”

 Simply put, nexus is the factor that dictates a states’ ability to assess tax.
 Nexus, or sufficient presence, is determined by a number of factors, including a business’ temporary or permanent presence of people or property in a state.